David Sylvian: 1970s–early 1980s: Japan

-The band Japan, whose other members included bassist Mick Karn, guitarist Rob Dean, keyboardist Richard Barbieri and Sylvian's brother Steve as drummer, began as a group of friends.
+The band Japan, whose other members included Mick Karn on bass, guitarist Rob Dean, keyboardist Richard Barbieri and Sylvian's brother Steve as drummer (under the name Steve Jansen), began as a group of friends.
 As youngsters they played music as a means of escape, playing Sylvian's two-chord numbers – sometimes with Karn as the frontman, sometimes with Sylvian at the fore.

+They christened themselves Japan in 1974, signed a recording contract with Hansa Records, and became an alternative glam rock outfit in the mould of David Bowie, T. Rex, and the New York Dolls.
 A fan of the New York Dolls, Sylvian adopted his stage name from Sylvain Sylvain, while his brother took Jansen from David Johansen.

-They christened themselves Japan in 1974, signed a recording contract with Hansa, and became an alternative glam rock outfit in the mould of David Bowie, T. Rex, and the New York Dolls.
 Over a period of a few years, their music became more sophisticated, drawing initially on the art rock stylings of Roxy Music.
-Their visual image also evolved and, although they had worn make-up since their creation in the mid-1970s, the band was unintentionally tagged with the New Romantic label in the early 1980s.
+Their visual image also evolved and, although they had worn make-up since their creation in the mid-1970s, the band was tagged with the New Romantic label in the early 1980s.
 The band themselves disputed any connection with the New Romantic movement, and Sylvian stated: "I don't like to be associated with them.
 The attitudes are so very different."
 Of Japan's fashion sense, Sylvian said: "For them [New Romantics], fancy dress is a costume.
 But ours is a way of life.
 We look and dress this way every day."
 In an October 1981 interview, at the pinnacle of the New Romantic movement in mainstream pop music, Sylvian commented: "There's a period going past at the moment that may make us look as though we're in fashion."

 Japan released five studio albums between March 1978 and November 1981.
 In 1980, the band signed with Virgin Records, where Sylvian remained as a recording artist for the next twenty years.
 The band suffered from personal and creative clashes, particularly between Sylvian and Karn, with tensions springing from Sylvian's relationship with Yuka Fujii, a photographer, artist, and designer, and Karn's former girlfriend.
 Fujii quickly became an influential figure in Sylvian's life.
 She was the first person to introduce Sylvian seriously to jazz, which in turn inspired him to follow musical avenues not otherwise open to him.
 She also encouraged Sylvian to incorporate spiritual discipline into his daily routine.
 Throughout his solo career, Fujii maintained a large role in the design of artwork for his albums.
-Japan played their final concerts in December 1982 before dissolving.
+Japan played their final concerts in December 1982 before dissolving, their ultimate show taking place in Nagoya on December, 16.